How to Choose the Right Grill for Your Cooking Style

 Roasting meat on a grill, outdoors, in particular, is not just cookery!
 A weekend barbecue in the family and friend circle turns into an exciting event.

 Grilled food is not only tasty and nice, but it is also much healthier than pan-fried in oil.
-It is well known that when fish, meat or poultry is cooked on a grill, a part of their fat melts out.
+It is well known that when fish, meat, or poultry is cooked on a grill, a part of their fat melts out.

 But not every type of grill is appropriate for usage in the apartment.
 According to GrillFAQ, a wide selection of models which are sold today is designated for people with various cooking skills.
 There are models for beginners as well as appliances for professional cooks and chefs.
-Let’s review the main features of the grills, learn their capabilities and peculiarities.
+Let’s review the main features of the grills, and learn their capabilities and peculiarities.
 So, what types of grills do modern producers offer?

 Types of Grills: What to Choose?

-Gas grills
+1. Gas grills

 Gas grills use gas as a fuel as their name suggests.
 This type of grill reminds a gas stove.